 How do you look for a nearby place or a restaurant that you want to visit?

-Well, most of the people do the same and Google is working hard to provide the best user experience and give businesses tools to enhance their online presence.
+You use Google it, right?
+Well, most people do the same and Google is working hard to provide the best user experience and give business tools to enhance their online presence.

 Google launched Google My Business, which is the former Google Places, that aims to give businesses tools to submit and maintain their presence across multiple Google products.

-Once you’ve created your listing, every user can submit reviews and post photos related to your location.
+Google My Business is free to use and every business can provide its location and create a listing.
+Once you’ve created your listing, every user can submit customer reviews and post photos related to your location.

-To extend this functionality, Google allows third-party companies such as EmbedSocial, to connect with the Google API and generate the Google reviews for a specific business.
+To extend this functionality, Google allows third-party companies such as EmbedSocial, to connect with the Google API and generate Google reviews for a specific business.